weaversa/cryptol-course/labs/SAW/Game/GameOutline.md

   - Spoiler alert: Logical error in the source code where the first condition already covers the second condition

 ## selfDamage(player_t* player);
+**Goal:** To provide a case study where SAW should have complained about its memory disjoint assertion being violated.
+Note that SAW's Python API silently resolves this issue. **Consider dropping from the SAW.md discussion**.
+Can still keep as a bonus example though!

 ## resetInventoryItems(inventory_t* inventory);